junxit/us-congress-bills-119/bill.md

   >     - **(i)** faces ongoing circumstances that require the Federal banking agency to prioritize activities to promote stability of the U.S. banking system; and
   >     - **(ii)** notifies the Congress of such extension and the reasons for such extension.
   >   - **(D)** *Consolidated reports* A Federal banking agency may consolidate multiple reports required under this paragraph so long as the individual reports being consolidated all meet the timing requirements under this paragraph.
-  >   - **(E)** *Rule of construction* Nothing in this paragraph or reports or materials provided pursuant to this paragraph may be construed to limit the authority of a Federal agency to enforce violations of Federal statutes, rules, or orders.
+  >   - **(E)** *Rule of construction* Nothing in this paragraph or reports or materials provided pursuant to this paragraph may be construed to limit the authority of a Federal agen-cy to enforce violations of Federal statutes, rules, or orders.